Mt. Hood Oregon

 We must establish that the at-fault party owed a duty of care to the lost person.
 This could be a driver’s duty to operate their vehicle safely or a property owner’s duty to maintain safe premises.

 Next, we need to confirm that the responsible party breached their duty of care.
-This might involve showing how a drunk driver violated traffic laws.
+This might involve showing how a drunk driver violated traffic laws or how a medical professional deviated from accepted standards of care.

 We must demonstrate a direct link between the breach of duty and a person’s death.
 This typically requires expert testimony and a detailed investigation to establish that the fatal injuries resulted from the defendant’s negligence.